nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <h1 class="headers headers-first">StaffSync User Guide</h1>

 <p class="content content-special">
   Welcome to StaffSync!
-Are you a Human Resources (HR) Manager that has a lot of potential hires and employees to manage?
-StaffSync allows you to manage your potential hires and employees on your desktop, optimized for use via a Command Line Interface (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you type fast, you can complete your contact management tasks faster with StaffSync than with GUI apps.
+Are you an HR Manager looking for a better way to handle your hiring and employee management needs?
+StaffSync makes managing potential hires and employees straightforward, blending the efficiency of a Command Line Interface (CLI) with the visual advantages of a Graphical User Interface (GUI).
+If you’re a fast typer, you’ll find that StaffSync lets you breeze through contact management tasks more quickly than traditional GUI-only applications.
 </p>

 <br>